Does rehabilitation actually work?

 In a comprehensive cohort study, researchers at Ohio State University found that the speed of recidivism among young offenders actually increased with each institutionalization.
 Our most important individual finding arises from an analysis of the impact of the court’s disposition on the intervals between future arrests. the actual number of months during the intervals between arrests in which the offender was free to commit a crime dropped dramatically after each admission to an Ohio Youth Commission institution.
 This experience has been confirmed in a recent investigation by the RAND Corporation on adult inmates in state prisons.

 The implication is that prisons are criminogenic and produce precisely what they claim to treat.
 There is also the question of how success or failure is evaluated.
+Program evaluation is crucial for determining the effectiveness and cost-efficiency of rehabilitation programs, ensuring that resources are allocated to interventions that truly reduce recidivism.
 Rather than making simple re-arrest or re-conviction the measure of failure, recent investigations have taken into account the reduction of criminal activity of an offender.
 This is a matter of great importance.

 In most fields, limited progress is considered productive.
 A person with viral pneumonia who has been treated in a hospital is not labeled as a failure and is hospitalized again at the first sign of coughing.
 However, a rehabilitation program that reduces the number or lessens the seriousness of repeat offenses is often considered unacceptable.
 As a result, you can have a successful program with high recidivism rates.

 In a study of a family therapy program aimed at hardcore offenders, 30 adolescents (each with 20 previously adjudicated offenses) were matched with a control group of 44 offenders with similar criminal records.
 At the end of a 15-month follow-up, 60 percent of the family therapy group had committed a new crime.
-But then, we see that 93 percent of the control group that didn't receive therapy had been so blamed.
+But then, we see that 93 percent of the control group that didn’t receive therapy had been so blamed.
+Group therapy, as one of several treatment programs, has shown varying effects on recidivism, highlighting the need for a range of approaches tailored to offender needs.
 If this were not a political scenario, rehabilitation would be judged by the alternatives proposed by those who reject it.

 And to quote Canadian researchers Paul Gendreau and Robert Ross,. the (substantiated) claims of effective rehabilitation of offenders far exceeded those of the main competing ideology, applied deterrence or punishment.
 Measuring recidivism is further complicated by other contemporary events.
 Simply residing in some communities increases the likelihood of contact with the criminal justice system and being labeled as a repeat offender.